 Describe the bug.
 Describe what is happening when the bug occurs.
 Describe what you would normally expect to occur.

 How often does the bug happen (Everytime/sometimes/rarely)?
 What are the steps that reproduce the bug?
 Please list them in very high detail.
-Provide example places that exhibit the bug and provide description of what you believe should be the behavior.
+Provide simple example places that exhibit the bug and provide description of what you believe should be the behavior.

 Would a screenshot or video help describe it to someone?
 If so, post one.